Riding a Bike in almost any Weather¶

 There is a risk of a decent bike to be stolen while you are on the go.
 A simple cable lock can be opened rather quickly.
 Better are bar, folding or chain locks.
 Bar locks are rather impractical to use, chain locks are a pain to transport.
 Folding locks go right into a little pouch on the frame and seem to be the most practical option.

-In order to transport groceries or just the large set of rain gear, I use a pair or rear panniers from Ortlieb.
+In order to transport groceries or just the large set of rain gear, I use a pair or rear panniers.
 They are waterproof, durable and large enough to be practical.

 My right pant leg regularly gets caught in the chain ring.
 Therefore I need some sort of cuffs to keep it safe.
 Just putting the pant leg into the sock somewhat works, but I doubt that it is good for the sock.
 Also not all socks are long enough.